 Too Wet or Too Dry Woodworking: A Sticky Situation

-Everyone who has spent time working with wood knows that the moisture levels can vary from piece to piece and from source to source.
-They also may have seen their wood change after it was

-delivered to their shop or job site – twisting, cracking, warping and otherwise not retaining its shape or dimensions.
+Everyone who has spent time working with wood knows that moisture levels can vary from piece to piece and from source to source.
+They also may have seen their wood change after being delivered to their shop or job site – twisting, cracking, warping, and otherwise not retaining its shape or dimensions.

-When working with wood to create your own projects, this can be problematic.
+When working with wood to create your projects, this can be problematic.
 When working with wood flooring, this can be disastrous.

 Why does it happen?
-Wood is a hygroscopic material that absorbs and releases moisture from its environment, and until it is fully sealed, this is an ongoing, never-stopping process.
+Wood is a hygroscopic material that absorbs and releases moisture from its environment, and until fully sealed, this is an ongoing, never-stopping process.
 Sawmills and wood product manufacturers invest heavily in monitoring wood’s moisture content (MC) and removing excess moisture from the wood.

 How does that present a problem for the people and professionals who work with wood?
-Any time MC is too high (or too low) for its use and environment, the end result is put at risk, along with a few other things along the way.
+Any time MC is too high (or too low) for its use and environment, the result is at risk, along with a few other things along the way.

 The Stakes of Unknown Moisture Content

-First, let’s look at some of the challenges if wood is too “wet” or has a high MC.
+First, let’s look at some of the challenges if the wood is too “wet” or has a high MC.

-Wet sawdust or shavings catch on blades and other moving parts and can effectively “gum up” the works inside a machine, or promote rust on metal parts (like knives) and shorten their lifespans.
-High MC wood is also more prone to catching or kick back.
+Wet sawdust or shavings catch on blades and other moving parts and can effectively “gum up” the works inside a machine or promote rust on metal parts (like knives) and shorten their lifespans.
+High MC wood is also more prone to catching or kickback.

 Wood with higher MC levels is also at risk of additional damage during the working process.
-Because the wood fibers are, in effect, softened with the additional moisture, tools are more likely to tear or rip the wood instead of cut it.
-Tear-out, checking, and gouging is more likely on high MC lumber.
+Because the wood fibers are, in effect, softened with the extra moisture, tools are more likely to tear or rip the wood instead of cut it.
+Tear-out, checking, and gouging are more likely on high MC lumber.

-Unless you use glue or adhesive specific to wet situations, high wood MC can mean glued joints do not hold properly over time.
+High wood MC can mean glued joints do not hold appropriately over time unless you use glue or adhesive specific to wet situations.
 If the wood dries after it has been glued, that inevitable shrinkage will put joins at risk as it tries to pull away from the other woods.